lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

     tail -f convert-gaia.log

-Check the log ouput after several hours: ``ConvertReferenceCatalogTask`` reports progress in 1% intervals.
+Check the log output after several hours: ``ConvertReferenceCatalogTask`` reports progress in 1% intervals.

 .. _lsst.meas.algorithms-refcat-ingest:

 4. Ingest the files into the butler
 ===================================

+When ``convertReferenceCatalog`` has finished, a new directory (named ``gaia-refcat/`` in the example above) will now exist containing the HTM-indexed files for the input catalog in the LSST format.

-When ``convertReferenceCatalog`` has finished, it will print the two commands you need to run to register the new refcat dataset type and ingest your converted output into it.
+Two final steps are now required to register the new refcat dataset type and ingest your converted output into it.
+If using ``convertReferenceCatalog``, these commands will have been printed on the command line when it finished.
 For the example we are using here, these commands would be:

 .. prompt:: bash